MustafaiHUB/Weather-API/README.md

-# An weaher API application
+# A weather API application

-Know your current position weather status
+Know your current position weather status.